feathersjs/feathers/website/content/api/channels.md

 ::note[Important]
 Channels functionality will not be available in the following two scenarios:

-- When you're making a rest-only API, not using a real-time adapter.
+- When you're making an HTTP-only API, not using a real-time adapter.
 - When you're using Feathers on the client.
 Only server-side Feathers has channel management.
 ::